aayushmau5/aayushmau5.github.io/content/posts/visitor-pattern.md

 This one is similar as the last one.
 We just check whether the repair cost is more than we can afford, and console.log that corresponding messages.

 **This is what we meant by "having all your logic in one place"**.
-We are implementing this Price checker and Repair Cost checker for all the different classes in a single place(or in a single class).
+We are implementing this Purchase cost checker and Repair cost checker for all the different classes in a single place(or in a single class).

-We will see how easy it is to add a new method in our cars classes without going through each and every class.

 So far, so good?